 Given the increase in tax base generated from homes along the South End’s private alleys, Chip proposed that the city should in return make the alleys public, and fund maintenance and repairs.
 Concerns such as ADA requirements and cost should be balanced against the needs of residents and the corresponding tax base.

-In addition to his property tax study, Chip reviewed city financial reports. surfaces, as discussed in His findings indicate that the DPW appears to be underfunded, receiving only 4+% of the city's annual budget, and notes that the DPW's actual expenditures have exceeded budget in seven of the last ten years.
-Chip had also noted questions regarding the city's recent bond issue and its relationship to alley finances.
+In addition to his property tax study, Chip reviewed city financial reports.
+His findings indicate that the DPW appears to be underfunded, receiving only 4+% of the city's annual budget, and notes that the DPW's actual expenditures have exceeded budget in seven of the last ten years.
+Chip also noted questions regarding the city's recent bond issue and its relationship to alley finances.

 iv.
 For more details of his research, contact Chip at chuhta@verizon.net